BinduBobbepalli/bindu.github.io/README.md

 Step 2: Create an Azure Static Web App and this step automatically generates a GitHub workflow that will always initiate deployment every time you push changes to your repository.

+Azure Account and Sign In
+The Azure Account extension provides a single Azure sign in and subscription filtering experience for all other Azure extensions.
+It makes Azure's Cloud Shell service available in VS Code's integrated terminal.

+Signing In/Out
+There are multiple commands accessible via the command palette that may be used to sign into Azure.

+Sign in commands in the command palette

+Sign out of Azure using the Azure: Sign Out command.

+The sign out command in the command palette

+Azure Cloud Shell
+Azure Cloud Shell instances can be started via the terminal view in VS Code.
+To begin, click the dropdown arrow in the terminal view and select from either Azure Cloud Shell (Bash) or Azure Cloud Shell (PowerShell).

+VS Code terminal view with context menu

+If this is your first time using the Cloud Shell, the following notification will appear prompting you to set it up.

+"Must setup cloud shell" notification

+The Cloud Shell will load in the terminal view once you've finished configuring it.

+The Azure Cloud Shell in the terminal window

+You may also upload to the Cloud Shell using the Azure: Upload to Cloud Shell command.

+Commands
+Command
+Azure: Sign In	Sign in to your Azure subscription.
+Azure: Sign In with Device Code	Sign in to your Azure subscription with a device code.
+Use this in setups where the Sign In command does not work.
+Azure: Sign In to Azure Cloud	Sign in to your Azure subscription in one of the sovereign clouds.
+Azure: Sign Out	Sign out of your Azure subscription.
+Azure: Select Subscriptions	Pick the set of subscriptions you want to work with.
+Extensions should respect this list and only show resources within the filtered subscriptions.
+Azure: Create an Account	If you don't have an Azure Account, you can sign up for one today and receive $200 in free credits.
+Azure: Upload to Cloud Shell1	Upload a file to your Cloud Shell storage account 1 On Windows: Requires Node.js 6 or later to be installed (https://nodejs.org).

+Settings
+Name	Description	Default
+azure.resourceFilter	The resource filter, each element is a tenant id and a subscription id separated by a slash. azure.showSignedInEmail	Whether to show the email address (e.g., in the status bar) of the signed in account.	true azure.tenant	A specific tenant to sign in to.
+The default is to sign in to the common tenant and use all known tenants. azure.cloud	The current Azure Cloud to connect to.
+Azure azure.ppe	Development setting: The PPE environment for testing.
+Telemetry
+VS Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read our privacy statement to learn more.
+If you don’t wish to send usage data to Microsoft, you can set the telemetry.enableTelemetry setting to false.
+Learn more in our FAQ.

+License
+MIT

+The Visual Studio Code logo is under the license of the Visual Studio Code product.
 ![Screenshot_20221120_005139](https://user-images.githubusercontent.com/114553669/202870150-cb0d6289-ae9d-48f2-bcee-f530d75e85d2.png)